payeezy/google_pay/PwGREADME.md

 }
 ```

-For an explanation of the response fields please refer to the <a href="https://developer.payeezy.com/payeezy-api/apis/post/transactions-17" rel="nofollow">Pay with Google API</a> at the Developer Portal.</p>
+For an explanation of the response fields please refer to the [Pay with Google API](https://developer.payeezy.com/payeezy-api/apis/post/transactions-17) at the Developer Portal.</p>

 # Sample Application
 The <a href="https://github.com/payeezy/pay_with_google/tree/master/sdk">sample application</a> provided on GitHub demonstrates how First Data's RESTful API can be used to process Pay with Google requests.
 The application makes use of the <a href="http://developer.android.com/training/volley/index.html" rel="nofollow">Volley library</a> to issue REST requests to the First Data servers.